Bahar Mustafa race row: Police investigation

 Robert Sharp, a representative of the freedom of speech advocacy group English PEN, expressed the view that the police had been excessive in their dealings with Mustafa, stating his view that the fact that the case had "gone on so long is a chill on free speech".
 Sharp believed that advancing criminal proceedings was not in the interests of the public because Mustafa's comments were "clearly a joke...
 It was a political statement, however inadvisable it was for an elected students' union official to post it."
 Sharp's analysis was later quoted by the academic David Harvey in his discussion of how social media technologies were influencing law-making.
-Praising the police's decision to terminate the charges in The Guardian, Charlie Brinkhurst-Cuff believed that there had been a double standard in the fact that police had investigated Mustafa for her comments but not the online trolls who had harassed her.
+Praising the police's decision to terminate the charges in The Guardian, Charlie Brinkhurst-Cuff believed that there had been a double standard in the fact that police had investigated Mustafa for her comments.
 Brinkhurst-Cuff nevertheless stated that "there's no denying that Mustafa has made some mistakes", in particular by adopting approaches "that many would consider extreme."
 A commentator for The Tab concurred, commenting that although Mustafa might be "a bore and a killjoy", that "doesn't make [her] a criminal".

 Among those to publicly express support for Mustafa's position using Twitter were right-wing commentators Katie Hopkins and Milo Yiannopoulos.
 Mustafa stated that she was "so embarrassed" to receive Hopkins' support, regarding her as "an attention-seeking, classist idiot".
 She added that both Hopkins and Yiannopoulos were "not my allies—I did not ask for their support, and I don't want it."